iluvjava/Maths/Notebook 2.0 obsidian/AMATH 516 Numerical Optimizations/Duality/Convex Conjugate Examples.md

 >

 ---
-### **Energy Norm: $\Vert x\Vert_A$**

-Recall that the dual of a norm is the indicator function of the normal ball of the dual norm of the norm.
-This is established from previous examples.
-Hence, we need to identify the dual norm of the energy norm.

----
 ### **The 2-Norm Affine Composite $\Vert Ax - b\Vert_2^2$, with Full Rank $A$**

 The Dualization procedures can be found using the Fenchel's Identity, this example illustrate this techniques since otherwise it's harder to find the dual of this function.
 Recall [[Fenchel Identity, Inequality]].